avkabanov/widgets-web-service/README.md

 ### Database storage
 In order to get all widgets that fall into the region, it has been decided to use the same tree-base approach: by iterating over sorted by start-point widgets, if start point (bottom-left point) of some widget is after top-right point of a region - that means this and all following widgets will not fall into the region.

-In order to have an ability to iterate over sorted by start-point widgets, special column was added to the entity: `startPointSum` and index on that column.
+In order to have an ability to iterate over sorted by start-point widgets, special column was added to the entity: `startPointSum` and added index on that column.

 Using paging mechanism, we can receive sorted widgets one by one from database.
 We stop iterating when we find a widget that gives a guarantee that all other widgets will be out of the region